-At Derek L. Hall, PC, we salute men and women like you who have dedicated your lives to protecting and serving our country.
+At Derek L. Hall, PC, we salute men and women like you who have dedicated their lives to protecting and serving our country.
 In return for this sacrifice, our country has a duty to provide and care for you when you need it the most.
-However, if you have a service-related disabling condition, getting the veterans disability benefits you’re entitled to can be challenging and frustrating for many applicants.
+However, if you have a service-related disabling condition, getting the veteran’s disability benefits you’re entitled to can be challenging and frustrating for many applicants.

-The process of applying for VA disability benefits is often wrought with red-tape, complicated paperwork, medical documentation, and rejection.
+The process of applying for VA disability benefits is often wrought with red tape, complicated paperwork, medical documentation, and rejection.
 Many veterans are left wondering why it is so difficult to get the benefits they’re entitled to.

 At Derek L. Hall, PC, we pride ourselves on aggressively fighting for the rights of those who so bravely fought for us.
 Our experienced legal team understands the ins and outs of the VA benefits system.
 With over 25 years of experience helping people across Mississippi, our Jackson veterans’ benefits attorneys are ready to help you cut through the confusion and secure the benefits deserve.